-Jill and Norman bought their new home under a contract that was settled on 1 January 2006 and moved in immediately.
-They sold their old home under a contract that was settled on 15 April 2006.
-Both the old and new homes are treated as their main residence for the period 1 January to 15 April even though they did not live in the old home during that period.
+Jill and Norman bought their new home under a contract that was settled on 1 January 2007 and they moved in immediately.
+They sold their old home under a contract that was settled on 15 April 2007.
+Both the old and new homes are treated as their main residence for the period 1 January to 15 April, even though they did not live in the old home during that period.

 If it takes longer than six months to dispose of your old home, both homes are exempt only for the last six months before you dispose of the old one.
-You get only a part exemption when a CGT event happens to your old home.
+You get only a partial exemption when a CGT event happens to your old home.

-EXAMPLE: Part exemption for a first home
+EXAMPLE: Partial exemption for old home

-Jeneen and John bought their first home under a contract that was settled on 1 January 1998 and moved in immediately.
-It was their main residence until they bought their second home under a contract that was entered into on 2 November 2004 and settled on 1 January 2005.
+Jeneen and John bought their home under a contract that was settled on 1 January 1999 and they moved in immediately.
+It was their main residence until they bought another home under a contract that was entered into on 2 November 2005 and settled on 1 January 2006.

-They retained the first home after moving into the new one but did not use it to produce income.
-They sold the first home under a contract that was settled on 1 October 2005.
+They retained their old home after moving into the new one on 1 January 2006, but did not use the old one to produce income.
+They sold the old home under a contract that was settled on 1 October 2006.
 They owned this home for a total period of 2,831 days.

-Both homes are treated as their main residence for the period 1 April 2005 to 1 October 2005, the last six months that Jeneen and John owned their first home.
-Therefore, their first home is treated as their main residence only for the period before settlement of their new home and during the last six months before settlement of the sale of the old home.
-The 90 days from 1 January 2005 to 31 March 2005, when the old home was not their main residence, are taken into account in calculating the proportion of their capital gain that is taxable ($90 \div 2,831$).
+Both homes are treated as their main residence for the period 1 April 2006 to 1 October 2006 - the last six months that Jeneen and John owned their old home.
+Therefore, their old home is treated as their main residence only for the period before settlement of their new home and during the last six months before settlement of the sale of the old home.

+The 90 days from 1 January 2006 to 31 March 2006, when the old home was not their main residence, are taken into account in calculating the proportion of their capital gain that is taxable ($90 \div 2,831$).

-Because they entered into the contract to acquire their old home before 11.45am (by legal time in the ACT) on 21 September 1999 and entered into the contract to sell it after that time, and held it for at least 12 months, Jeneen and John can use either the indexation or the discount method to calculate their capital gain.
+Because they entered into the contract to acquire their old home before 11.45am (by legal time in the ACT) on 21 September 1999 and entered into the contract to sell it after they had held it for at least 12 months, Jeneen and John can use either the indexation or the discount method to calculate their capital gain.